 - Extraction of essential oils present in Saunf (aniseed), Ajwain (carum), Illaicbi (cardamom).

 - Study of common food adulterants in fat, oil, butter, sugar, turmeric powder, chilli powder and pepper.

 Students who are familiar with the syllabus are usually the ones who stay ahead in the class.
-Knowing the syllabus basically helps in devising an efficient preparation strategy.
+Knowing the AHSEC Board Class 12 syllabus of Chemistry basically helps in devising an efficient preparation strategy.

 Do stay tuned to BYJU’s to get all the latest information regarding the Assam Board and get access to study tools like textbooks, question papers and more.